NicholiNoah/NicholiNoah/content/extended-reality/MedicineFire.md

   </div>
 </div>

-Andrew Dayton is a developmental psychologist, Director of [Sevenstar Spatial Network](https://www.sevenstarspatial.com/), and community recognized Cherokee Medicine Man.
-He is dedicated to preserving indegenous heritage through storytelling and technology.
+Andrew Dayton is a developmental psychologist, Director of [Sevenstar Spatial Network](https://www.sevenstarspatial.com/), and community recognized Cherokee Medicine Man.</br>He is dedicated to preserving indegenous heritage through storytelling and technology.

-From 2018 to 2021, I spent three summers living at Andrew's homestead with his family.
-Developing experimental virtual reality by day, then walking the land and learning stories at night.
-He introduced me to XR's potential as a sociological and philisophical approach to teaching culture through balance of science and nature.
+From 2018 to 2021, I spent three seasons living at Andrew's homestead with his family.
+Developing experimental virtual reality by day, then walking the land and learning stories at night.</br>Andrew introduced me to XR's potential as a sociological and philisophical approach to teaching culture through balance of science and nature.

 On a full moon evening in the fall of 2019, Andrew invited me to participate in a traditional Medicine Fire ceremony, allowing me to capture the magical event on camera.
 This experience changed the way I view our world, and in many ways myself.